4lch3my/WriteUps/TryHackMe/TryHackMe - ToolsRUs/README.md

 ![alt text](https://github.com/4lch3my/WriteUps/blob/main/TryHackMe/TryHackMe%20-%20ToolsRUs/images/flag.PNG?raw=true)

 #### Thank you for checking out my writeup about the THM room: RootMe!
-If you are interested in other writeups of mine or interetsed in some of my codeing work, please feel free to look around my GitHub page!
-Happy hacking! - 4lch3myí
+If you are interested in other writeup's of mine or interested in some of my coding work, please feel free to look around my GitHub page!
+Happy hacking! - 4lch3my